A companion 2-page NEH briefproviding additional details about the agency is also available.

-The ORDE Know Your Agency (KYA) Series provides agency briefs in a concise two or three page format, giving details about the agency's organization and grant competition process.
+The ORDE Know Your Agency (KYA) Series provides agency briefs in a concise two-page format, giving details about the agency's organization and grant competition process.
 We will be adding agencies, both federal and private, throughout the year.
 This

 Series is associated with our Faculty Seminar Series Know Your Agency Lunches (see Seminars tab for information on upcoming KYA Lunches).
 Featured agencies include the Congressionally Directed Medical Research Program (CDMRP), Defense Advanced Research Projects Agency (DARPA), Patient-Centered Outcomes Research Institute (PCORI) and the National Institute on Minority Health and Health Disparities (NIMHD).

 Please contact us if you have specific agencies you would like to see us feature in this series.

 The National Institutes of Health website can be very complicated to negotiate.
 ORDE has developed the NIH Website Guide as an aid for researchers seeking information specific to their needs when on the NIH site.

 The National Science Foundation's Early Career Development (CAREER) Award supports faculty members in their dual roles as educators and researchers.
 An eligible candidate for this award has a terminal degree, is untenured, has not received a previous NSF CAREER Award, and is in a tenure-track position at a US institution of higher education at the rank of assistant professor.
 ORDE has published this NSF CAREER Award Toolkit to provide comprehensive information about this program in one easy-to-negotiate location.

 Resources From the National Institute of Health (NIH)

 The NIH Office of Extramural Research offers a series of podcasts providing insights on various grant topics from those who know the agency best - NIH staff members.
 Podcasts are available as MP3 files.
 Subscribe through iTunes or download directly from

 the NIH website.